GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at

 We fit each extracted spectrum in stages.
 First, we examine a broad wavelength range that includes only the strongest line (\oiiib) and the underlying continuum.
 Using \textlcsc{lmfit}, we fit for the continuum properties (i.e., power law slope and normalization) and the fluxes ($F_{\rm [OIII]\lambda5007,N}$, $F_{\rm [OIII]\lambda5007,B}$), widths ($FWHM_{\rm N}$, $FWHM_{\rm B}$), and redshifts ($z_{\rm N}$, $z_{\rm B}$) of the narrow and broad components of \oiiib.
 An initial fit is performed where all variables are allowed to vary.
 The results of this fit are inspected, and components with poorly determined (i.e., $<3\sigma$) or negligible fluxes (i.e., $<10^{-21}$\,erg\,s$^{-1}$\,cm$^{-2}$) are removed from the model before the fit is repeated.
 This process repeats until \textlcsc{lmfit} reports convergence.
 In the following steps, we assume that these linewidths and redshifts are applicable to each line, and apply the component rejection criteria at each step.

 Next, we isolate the wavelength ranges around the strongest observed Balmer line (\hb) and helium line (\heib), and find the fluxes of the narrow and broad components of each.
 While the ratio of the two lines in the \oiilow doublet is a useful tracer of electron density (e.g., \citealt{kewl19}), their close separation requires high spectral resolution for detailed fitting ($R\gtrsim2700$; \citealt{comp13}).
 This is achievable with high-resolution JWST/NIRSpec gratings (e.g., \citealt{rodr24,chis24}), but our resolution is a factor of $\sim3$ more coarse.
 Therefore, we fix $n_{\rm e}$ to the fiducial value of $n_{\rm e}=200$\,cm$^{-3}$ \citep{suga24}, calculate the ratio of \oiilowa/\oiilowb using \pyneb, and fit for the fluxes of each line with \textlcsc{lmfit}.

-Our model should also take into account the effect of dust reddening.
-To do this, we additionally model the B-V colour excess E(B-V), which may be used to convert an observed line flux ($F_{obs}$) to its dust-extincted value:

-where $k(\lambda)$ is the assumed dust attenuation curve \citep{calz00}.
-The work of \citet{suga24} estimated the dust reddening of the stellar continuum in this system to be $A_{\rm V}^*\sim0.3-1.2$, which corresponds to ionised gas colour excess of $E(B-V)\sim0.2-0.7$ (assuming \citealt{calz00} attenuation law).
-Leaving $E(B-V)$ as a free parameter results in poor fits, but a simple exploration (see Appendix \ref{lri}) reveals that a lower colour excess ($\sim0.0-0.2$) is preferred by our model.
-Thus, we assume $E(B-V)=0.2$ throughout.